 What other items are commonly asked for or charged for?

 - The dive computer is something that is becoming more popular nowadays.
 Some of our divers have their own, and others want to rent or borrow one.
-Only divers on MV Nemo 1 and MV Andaman get a dive computer included in the standard rental set.
+Only divers on MV Andaman get a dive computer included in the standard rental set.
 Other dive centres usually charge 250-350 THB/day to rent a computer.
 The rental items are nearly always a basic dive computer that is worn on the wrist for diving but cannot be used as a watch to tell the time.
 Nowadays many new divers learn to dive using a computer, instead of manual tables of the past.

 - A night-diving torch is vital for diving at night, and some diving liveaboards provide these for free.
-Others charge a nominal fee for using a torch for night dives.
+Others charge a small fee for using a torch for night dives.
 We feel that if the trip has a night dive, then the torch should be supplied for free, but we don’t make the rules.
 Some divers like to use a torch during the day to look in nooks & crannies.

 - Larger tanks, such as 15-litre tanks are sometimes requested, and most dive centres have these available and charge a nominal daily rate.
 The larger tank contains more air and therefore gives the diver more time underwater.
 To be honest, most experienced divers should be able to last an hour underwater on a 12-litre tank if they’re not going deeper than 30 metres.
 60 minutes & 30 metres are the time & depth limits for all our Similan diving trips, so there should be no need for a larger tank.
 However, some large men, inexperienced divers, and photographers like the confidence of a larger tank.
 Also, when diving on Nitrox you can stay deep for longer, so a large tank is very useful.